orion-search/orion/CONTRIBUTING.md

 # How to contribute to Orion? #

 Everyone is welcome to contribute to Orion!
 You can support our work by contributing code, improving documentation and testing as well as sharing with us how you are using Orion.
-Moreover, spreading the word about it as well as connecting us with potential users would be immensly valuable.
+Moreover, spreading the word and connecting us with potential users would be immensly valuable.

 ## Ways to contribute ##
 We have listed four ways to contribute to Orion but get in touch if you have other ideas:
 - Work on outstanding [issues](https://github.com/orion-search/orion/issues).
 - Implement new components.
 For example, add a new metric or data source.
 - Submit issues related to bugs or desired new features.
-- Connecting us with potential users.
+- Connect us with potential users.

 ### Working on an outstanding issue ###
 Would you like to work on an existing issue?
 That's great!
 Before writing any code, we strongly advise you to reply to the issue you plan to work on and provide the following details: